 Pros and Cons of Living Closer to Your Work

-TL;DR: Living closer to your work will save you more time in exchange for higher cost-of-living expenses.
+TL;DR: Living closer to your work will save you more time commuting in exchange for higher cost-of-living expenses.
 But the convenience of not getting stuck in traffic is the cost we pay for choosing to live near our workplace.

 Timeline of My Metro Manila Commuting Journey